Hoyasumii/avengers-endgame/README.md

 PETER PARKER: Oh, this is nice.

 [Cut to Star-Lord Fighting a bunch of Sakaarans, killing all of them except one, which makes him fall over, but a off-screen shot kills him and he drops on Peter.
 Peter gets up and sees Gamora (2014).
-Thinking its prese
+Thinking its presen